 As an essential service, our waste collection teams continue to collect during the pandemic.
 However, the way we work has had to change in order to adhere to government guidance on social distancing.
 These temporary changes have been put into place to protect Council staff and the residents of West Lancashire.
-We are sorry for any inconvenience that might be caused and thank you for your patience as we work together to keep West Lancs safe.
+We are sorry for any inconvenience that might be caused and thank you for your patience as we work together to keep West Lancashire safe.

 Here’s what we’re doing:

 - Grey, blue and green bins are being emptied as usual.

 - Brown garden waste bins are being collected as usual if you have a current subscription.

 - In order to maintain social distancing guidance within our teams, additional vehicles have been brought in to work alongside our usual collection vehicles.
 This means that it’s taking our teams a little longer than usual to complete the rounds.
 We thank you for your patience and understanding at this time.

 What you can do to help:

 - Make compost out of your grass cutting or leaves if your garden waste bin is already full or you don’t have a subscription.

-- Keep hold of any bulky rubbish for now.
+- Dispose of your bulky rubbish correctly.
 Fly-tipping is illegal at any time.
 But especially right now, it diverts our essential workers from what they should be doing.
 Book a bulky household waste collection or, if essential, take your bulky items to your local Household Waste Recycling Centre.